piercefreeman/dagorama/README.md

 ### Installing Python Dependencies

-We manage our dependencies with poetry.
+We manage our dependencies with Poetry.
 It's not strictly speaking necessary (the pyproject.toml should install via pip in a standard virtual environment) but.

 If you don't already have Poetry, install it [here](https://python-poetry.org/docs/).